sap-tutorials/Tutorials/tutorials/s4sdk-continuous-delivery-toolkit-setup/s4sdk-ci-setup.md

 For a complete overview visit the [SAP S/4HANA Cloud SDK Overview](https://blogs.sap.com/2017/05/10/first-steps-with-sap-s4hana-cloud-sdk/).

 ### You will learn
 In this tutorial, we will see how to set up a scalable [SAP S/4HANA Cloud SDK CI/CD server ](https://www.sap.com/germany/developer/topics/s4hana-cloud-sdk.html) on Google Kubernetes Engine within few minutes.
-We will also build an example application using our out of the box pipeline.
+We will also build an example application using the out of the box pipeline.

 ### You will win a Goodie
 In addition to gaining hands-on experience, you can also win a goodie if you can successfully build the example project using this guide.